Wedding Etiquette and Tips

-- Basic Elements of a Ceremony Card
+Basic Elements of ceremony Cards

-- Ceremony Card Etiquette
+Ceremony Card Etiquette

 For large receptions with small ceremonies, invitations to the reception are sent to everyone.
 Those invited to the ceremony receive a ceremony card along with their invitation.
 The ceremony cards serve as invitations to attend the actual wedding ceremony.